Published date: 03/09/2021

 Drivers employed by a contractor (including those employed by subcontractors) who perform work at the project site, like driving a truck for the purpose of moving equipment from one area to another, are considered to be covered under DBA.

-Truck drivers who drop off or pick up materials, like drivers employed by Will’s Windows, can also be covered under DBA, but only if the time spent is not de minimis.
+Prior to the recent updates to Davis-Bacon and Related Acts (DBRA), truck drivers who drop off or pick up materials, like drivers employed by Will’s Windows, could have been covered, but only if the time spent is not considered de minimis.

 What Are the Key Takeaways Here?

 If you are the prime contractor on the project, it would be a good idea to keep tabs on all vendors, including material suppliers.
-Know what type of work these drivers are performing on the site of work and how much time is spent, because this will help you determine if these truckers need to be paid prevailing wages.
+Know what type of work these drivers are performing on the site of work, because this will help you determine if these truckers need to be paid prevailing wages.
 If these drivers are overlooked for whatever reason, unfortunately, as the prime contractor, you would still be responsible for ensuring they are getting paid the correct wages, if applicable.

 Lastly, it’s always a good idea to have a solid understanding of DBA requirements in general.
 To build your knowledge of DBA and understand how/when prevailing wage requirements apply to truck drivers, you can enroll in classes through our LCPtracker Academy programs.